Skip to main content

 GBP/USD and the UK Investor Perspective

-If analyst forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD holds near 1.35, UK investors would see GBP gold at approximately £3,850–£4,670/oz.
+If analyst forecasts of $5,200–$6,300/oz prove correct later in 2026 and GBP/USD holds near 1.34, UK investors would see GBP gold at approximately £3,880–£4,700/oz.
 If sterling weakens — which would happen if the UK economy underperforms — the GBP gains would be amplified further.
 UK investors should also remember the important tax advantages: investment gold is VAT-exempt, and Sovereigns and Britannias are free of Capital Gains Tax.

 Bull Case vs Bear Case for Gold

-The range of analyst views on gold is unusually wide — from Citi's conservative $3,600–$3,800 to JP Morgan's upside of $8,000–$8,500.
+The range of analyst views on gold is unusually wide — from base cases that see gold grinding lower through 2026 to extreme-demand scenarios of $8,000/oz or more.
 Here is how the two camps make their case.

 Bull Case

-• Central bank structural buying: 755–900 tonnes/year projected for 2026
+• Central bank structural buying: a net 244 tonnes purchased in Q1 2026 alone

 • Record ETF inflows: $89bn in 2025, AUM doubled to $559bn